 - the heart valves which act to prevent the blood going in the wrong direction

 - the pericardium which is a tough membrane surrounding and protecting the heart

 - the electrical conducting system which acts to initiate and transfer electrical impulses around the heart allowing it to contract or beat in a systematic and coordinated fashion

 Any or all of these parts can be affected by heart disease.

 How common is heart disease in cats?

 Heart disease is less common in cats than in dogs.
-The most common type of heart disease in cats is adult onset cardiomyopathy (see handout on cardiomyopathy).
+The most common type of heart disease in cats is adult onset hypertrophic (enlargement or thickening of the heart) cardiomyopathy (see handout "Cardiomyopathy in Cats").

 What are the signs of heart disease in cats?